 What is Cloud in simple terms?

 The process of the user storing and accessing his data and programs on the Internet instead of his computer’s hard drive is called Cloud computing.
-The Cloud is just a symbolic reference of the Internet.
-Today when you sign up with any service on the internet, you have various storage space for photos and videos, Documents, etc.
+The Cloud is just a symbolic reference to the Internet.
+Today when you sign up with any service on the internet, you have various storage spaces for photos and videos, Documents, etc.

 Storing your data on loading software applications on your hard drive and running programs from your computer is called local storage and computing.
 This is good for small or individuals with limited data.